-All other priorty defects (urgent, high, medium, low, very low) are those that following a risk assessment are of lower risk of causing harm, and considered to be defects that may impact long term serviceability and sustainability of the highway asset.
+All other priority defects (high, medium, low) are those that following a risk assessment are of lower risk of causing harm and considered to be defects that may impact long term serviceability and sustainability of the highway asset.
 Due to the lead-ins associated with mobilisation for structures repairs a time scale is not provided, these defects will be addressed in a planned manner as resources permit.